 It’s one of the most popular questions we get.
 I’ve even had people recognize me in the coffee shop line and ask ...
 "So, when is the best time to visit Disneyland?"
 My answer?
 "Whenever you can!"

 Walt Disney’s vision for Disneyland was a place where families could spend time together.
 His guiding spirit is felt in attractions such as Peter Pan's Flight, Matterhorn Bobsleds, Pirates of the Caribbean and the World Famous Jungle Cruise.
 These gems perfectly pair with modern classics such as Space Mountain, Splash Mountain and The Indiana Jones Adventure.
-Across the way, the spectacular Cars Land and attractions such as California Screamin', Toy Story Midway Mania, Soarin' Around the World and Grizzly River Run have made Disney California Adventure just as popular as Disneyland Park!
+Across the way, the spectacular Cars Land and attractions such as California Screamin', Toy Story Midway Mania, Soarin' Around the World and Guardians of the Galaxy: Mission — BREAKOUT! have made Disney California Adventure just as popular as Disneyland Park!
 Don’t fret.
-Even during the busiest times, there are tips and touring plans you can follow, like using our Disneyland Crowd Calendar, to reduce waits and make it a blast for the whole family!
+Even during the busiest times, there are tips and park plans you can follow, like using our Disneyland Crowd Calendar, to reduce waits and make it a blast for the whole family!

 With that in mind, let's look at the best time to visit Disneyland in 2017 & 2018!